 Keep in mind: brokers have no control over private medical inflation in Hong Kong nor the insurers’ product performances.

 Your benefits may change:

 This is uncommon but you might face a change in your benefits.
 Products evolve to better fit the market, so before renewing it is best to check for any potential changes.
 Typically, those changes are usually to your advantage.
-That being said, in the past years at Alea we have witnessed product changes that were detrimental to members.
+That being said, in the past years at Alea we have witnessed product changes that were detrimental to clients.
 We advise that you double-check any changes with your broker/advisor.

 Your product might be shelved:

 Insurers sometimes decide to stop selling a product, and it can be for many reasons.
 It is called shelving a product.
 In that case, the clients under the old policy will be offered two possibilities.
 Either they stay under the old plan, or they migrate to another product with their insurer without undergoing new underwriting.
 Talk to your broker/advisor to find the best solution for you.

 Act now!
 Get a free insurance consultation!

 3 - How to renew your health insurance policy?